Triggering your CI job

 To do this:

-- Go to your Project in the UI and click on the wrench icon which will render all your project settings.
+- Go to your Project in the UI and click on the Gears icon which will render all your project settings.

 - You can configure the following:

 - Pull Requests: Default value is Enabled.
 Every pull request triggers a build on Shippable when opened.
 Toggle the control to stop the triggering of builds for pull requests.

 - Commits: Default value is Enabled.
 Every commit to the repository triggers a build on Shippable.
 Toggle the control to stop the triggering of builds for commits.

 - Tags: Default value is Disabled.
 To trigger builds for git tag push events, toggle the control.

 - Releases: Default value is Disabled.
 To trigger builds for GitHub release events, toggle the control.This feature is supported only for GitHub.